Web Analytics Made Easy -

 - In dreams, however, it is not uncommon to have the consciousness of an earlier stage in life or a completely changed kind of consciousness.
 Dreams are perceived as real as everyday life and sometimes even more intense.

-- Some people suffer from a nightly stroke, lose a part of their memory, and wake up as a permanently changed persons.
+- Some people suffer from a nightly stroke, lose a part of their memory, and wake up as permanently changed people.
 Most of these people feel that they have lost something, but not all of them:

 People with retrograde amnesia, for example, can lose memories from before the accident or illness that caused it, while retaining the ability to lay down new memories.
 They do not feel as if their self has been wiped out [Young, 32].